pytchlang/pytch-vm/doc/source/developer/actor.rst

 be some boilerplate which creates a ``Project``, registers with it all user-defined ``Sprite``-derived or ``Stage``-derived classes, and then makes that project the ‘live’ one.
-As part of registering a class with a ``Project``, the master instance of that class is created and itself registered with the ``Project``.
+As part of registering a class with a ``Project``, the original instance of that class is created and itself registered with the ``Project``.

 (In principal, an instance could exist at the Python level but be